rhenium2/FluxGuardian/README.md

 * start - starts the conversation with the bot
 * addnode - adds a new Flux node
 * status - shows the last status of all Flux nodes
+* mynodes - shows all nodes added to the bot
+* removeallnodes - removes all nodes added to the bot